ITINERARIES A Winter Trip to Hokkaido Celebrate Hokkaido's wintry landscape and discover the animals that call it home

 In addition to the local animals, the Asahiyama Zoo is home to a host of animals from around the globe.
 Take your time and visit the exhibits like the Arctic Fox House, the Wolves' Forest and the Penguin House.

 Next to the zoo is Asahiyama Snow Village, a snow park that's perfect for visitors of all ages.
-Here, you can enjoy snow rafts, snow bananas, and snowmobiles.
+Here, you can enjoy activities like skiing and riding snowmobiles.
 The park has gentle slopes that make it the perfect place to try skiing.

 If you're visiting Asahikawa in winter, don't miss the Asahikawa Winter Festival .
 Held every February, this snow festival features some of the world's largest snow sculptures, with one making it into the Guinness Book of World Records.
 Ride down slides and make your own masterpieces.
 If you have time, you can also enjoy the Asahikawa International Ice Sculpture Competition.